imawizard/MiguruWM/Readme.md

 # MiguruWM (見苦窓経営笑)
 **Work in Progress**

-There already are a bunch of really nice tiling window managers for Windows – see [Tiling WMs for Windows](#tiling-wms-for-windows)) – so far I did not settle with any, though.
+There already are a bunch of really nice tiling window managers for Windows – see [Tiling WMs for Windows](#tiling-wms-for-windows) – so far I did not settle with any, though.
 So I'll be rolling my own...

+The goal is a basic but hopefully stable automatically tiling window manager that should behave somewhere close to Amethyst/xmonad.

+## Features/Caveats
+- Screen is divided into a master and a second pane
+    - layouts are tall, wide, fullscreen and no tiling (floating)
+    - forward/backward cycling through windows
+    - *no binary space partitioning, no moving in specific directions*
+- Uses Win10's native virtual desktops
+    - thus integrates with `HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced\VirtualDesktopAltTabFilter`, `VirtualDesktopTaskbarFilter` and task view or programs like [VirtualSpace](https://github.com/newlooper/VirtualSpace)
+    - windows are not programmatically hidden when switching desktops, so they can't get lost due to not being correctly restored
+    - *Windows' virtual desktops can't be switched on per-monitor basis*
+- Bring your own hotkeys
+    - *comes as an AHK library, so no settings window etc.*

-## Caveats
+## Installation
-- For workspaces, Windows' virtual desktops are used (by means of their COM interfaces, tested on Win10 Build 19044).
-Thus the integration is better and e.g. windows can't get lost due to not being correctly restored, on the other hand, Windows' virtual desktops can't be switched on per-monitor basis (at least on Win10).
+1. Download and install AutoHotkey v2 from [Github Releases](https://github.com/Lexikos/AutoHotkey_L/tags) or via [`scoop install autohotkey2`](https://scoop.sh)
+2. Run `example.ahk` and toggle layout with `right alt + shift + space`
+3. See [example.ahk](example.ahk) and [lib/miguru/api.ahk](lib/miguru/api.ahk) for more usage.

+Tested on Win10 Build 19044.
+Win11 is probably not supported, particularly the GUIDs for the virtual desktop COM interfaces are missing/untested.

 ## Tiling WMs for Windows
 - [Amethyst Windows](https://github.com/glsorre/amethystwindows)